Should You Diversify Your Farm Income?

 As a farmer, you’re accustomed to planning on a seasonal basis, focusing on immediate needs and tasks.
 However, taking the time to envision where you want your farm to be in 10 years is crucial for long-term success.

-Start by asking yourself what you want to achieve in terms of farm productivity, financial stability, and personal fulfillment.
+Start by asking yourself what you want to achieve in terms of farm productivity, financial stability, and personal fulfilment.
 Consider not only your business goals but also your aspirations for your family, community, and lifestyle.

 Once you have a clear vision of where you want to be in 10 years, the next step is to break it down into smaller, three-year goals.